SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 # Seven Testing Principles

-There are **fundamentals** testing principles which helps the testing teams to make the process of testing software more effective.
+There are **fundamental** testing principles which helps the testing teams to make the process of testing software more effective.

 Lets see what is the concept behind testing:

 ## 1.Testing is context depedent:

-That means, that different kind of sites are tested differently.
+Different kind of sites are tested differently.

 For example: